AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-13203-magento-patch-503-error-homepage-post-full-reindex.md

 Tue Sep  4 17:06:11 UTC 2018</pre>

- <span class="wysiwyg-underline">Expected results:</span> You should see the site.
+ <u>Expected results:</u> You should see the site.

- <span class="wysiwyg-underline">Actual results:</span> The maintenance page shows because of database consistency issues.
+ <u>Actual results:</u> The maintenance page shows because of database consistency issues.

 ## Apply the patch